zmartzone/lua-resty-openidc/README.md

 and the Basic Client Profile (i.e. the Authorization Code flow).
 When used as an OAuth 2.0 Resource Server it can validate OAuth 2.0 Bearer Access Tokens against an Authorization Server.

-It maintains client-side sessions leveraging `lua-resty-session` so the all of the session state for (OpenID Connect) authenticated users is kept in in a browser cookie, no server-side storage is required.
-Other session management implementations may be added later as `lua-resty-session` adds support for them.
+It maintains sessions for authenticated users by leveraging `lua-resty-session` thus offering a configurable choice between storing the session state in a client-side browser cookie or use in of the server-side storage mechanisms `shared-memory|memcache|redis`.

 It supports server-wide caching of resolved Discovery documents and validated Access Tokens.